 Further increase in balance sheet total

-Cash and cash equivalents increased to € 301.0 million (€ 184.8 million).
-This increase can be attributed to a greater deposit volume at the German Bundesbank.
-At the same time, the profit transfers of FERI AG and DOMCURA AG added to the increase, while among other factors the coverage of losses of Banking AG and the dividend payment to our shareholders had the opposite effect.
+Cash and cash equivalents rose to € 385.9 million (€ 301.0 million).
+This increase can be attributed to a greater deposit volume at the Deutsche Bundesbank.
+At the same time, the profit transfers of FERI AG, DOMCURA AG and MLP Banking AG added to the increase.
+Among other factors, the dividend payment to our shareholders had the opposite effect.
 You can find detailed information on the change in cash and cash equivalents in the chapter entitled "Financial position".

 Significant increase in return on equity

-Provisions of € 88.7 million (€ 91.2 million) were slightly below the previous year's level.
-This slight decline is essentially due to lower allocations to provisions for bonus schemes.
+Provisions of € 94.5 million (€ 88.7 million) were slightly above the previous year's level.
+This slight rise is essentially due to increased allocations to provisions for bonus schemes.

 General statement on the economic situation